 The Dynamic Liquidity Protocol provides additional liquidity mechanisms for intangible assets.
 It allows to borrow a dX stablecoin from the protocol in exchange for tokenized intangible assets locked as collateral.

-The price of fiat currency is provided to the network via price feeds coming from the Chainlink oracles).
+The price of fiat currency is provided to the network via price feeds coming from the Chainlink (oracles).

-In order to mint X amount of stable tokens, the total value of assets locked into the collateral smart contract has to be , where K is the default collateralization coefficient and is dynamic adjustment coefficient.
+In order to mint X of stable tokens, the total value () of assets locked into the collateral smart contract has to be , where K is the default collateralization coefficient and is dynamic adjustment coefficient.

 The actual collateralization coefficient is adjusted dynamically (via component) and can change over time taking into account recent transactions with F-NFTs, F-NFT issuer track record, issuance platform, recent licensing transactions, and payouts of a specific F-NFT from the collateralization bucket.

-The percentage is the same for each F-NFT and determined by liquidation smart contract based on current on-chain governance settings.
+The percentage is the same for each F-NFT and determined by the liquidation smart contract based on current on-chain governance settings.

-The percentage of each liquidation iteration is:
+The percentage of each liquidation iteration () is calculated as follows:

-, where is liquidation step multiplication coefficients, is a default liquidation percentage, both set by the on-chain governance mechanisms.
+Where is liquidation step multiplication coefficients, is a default liquidation percentage, both set by the on-chain governance mechanisms.